Portland Trail Blazers vs. Minnesota Timberwolves Game Day Thread

-Blazers injuries: Damian Lillard (out), Nassir Little (out), Jusuf Nurkic (out), Eric Bledsoe (out), Didi Louzada (out), Joe Ingles (out), Justise Winslow (out), Josh Hart (out), Greg Brown III (out), Elijah Hughes (out)
+Blazers injuries: Damian Lillard (out), Nassir Little (out), Jusuf Nurkic (out), Eric Bledsoe (out), Didi Louzada (out), Joe Ingles (out), Justise Winslow (out), Anfernee Simons (out), Greg Brown III (probable), Elijah Hughes (probable)

-Wolves injuries: McKinley Wright IV (out), Anthony Edwards (out), Patrick Beverley (questionable)
+Timberwolves injuries: McKinley Wright IV (out), Anthony Edwards (doubtful), Patrick Beverley (questionable), Taurean Prince (questionable), Naz Reid (questionable)

 SBN Affiliate: Canis Hoopus